Are you ready for some football?

 If you're short on time, NFL Game Pass offers condensed versions of every match, cutting out commercials and stoppages for 30 minutes of pure football.
 Owners of iPhones and iPads can also download games to their device for offline viewing, perfect for long commutes.
 Alternatively, you can tune into the Gameday audio feed, so you can listen to either the home or away broadcasts while cleaning the house or tending to other tasks.

 To cap it off, all games available on NFL Game Pass come with Coaches Film, an alternate viewing mode with different camera angles that coaches, scouts and game officials use for post-game analysis.
 Coaches Film includes two main camera angles: All-22, which zooms out to capture all 22 players on the field at once and High End Zone, which follows the action from behind the goal posts.
+From trending videos on NFL Now to replays of every game with NFL Game Pass (subscription required), NFL Mobile is packed with more video than ever.

 How much does NFL Game Pass cost?